Special General Meeting

 Note: It is important to note that the objects of an organisation are separate to the activities which it will undertake.
 The objects are the broad overall purpose of an organisation and the activities are the specific things the organisation will do to achieve its objects.
 There is no need to prescribe an organisation’s activities in its constitution as these activities can change over time.

-This is one of the amendments within the proposed Rules, please refer to the SGM Notice to review the other items that have been drafted by legal experts to enhance our governance framework, improve operational efficiency, and align our Rules with best practices.
+Changing Rule 4 – Objects is one of five amendments within the proposed Rules; please refer to the SGM Notice (see Key Documents and Links above) to review the other items that have been drafted by legal experts to enhance our governance framework, improve operational efficiency, and align our Rules with the best practices.

 These amendments are not about changing GGA’s core mission – but is about strengthening and clarifying our role in the agricultural industry.